pmjones/php-styler/FIXME.md

 +                );

-// do not break members (or array dim fetches) on left side of assignment
+// do not break members (or array dim fetches) on left side of assignment.
+// can we set a node attr in the printer to state "i am on the left" (that
+// is, "i am the assignee") ?

 return sprintf(
     '%s %s %s',